 Our Newest Member

-Over the course of the next year Sophie will become, through her extensive training, a therapy dog and she'll start visiting kids at Phoenix Children's Hospital and other children's hospitals as she travels the country to help bring Smiles through a simple rub of the ears, a shake of the paw or just laying at the feet of someone who needs that special attention.
+Over the course of the next several years Sophie will become, through her extensive training, a therapy dog and she'll start visiting kids at Phoenix Children's Hospital and other children's hospitals as she travels the country to help bring Smiles through a simple rub of the ears, a shake of the paw or just laying at the feet of someone who needs that special attention.

 Recently a young woman told me some of her experiences while a patient at PCH when she was a child and her favorite day she told me was when she knew the "dogs" would becoming to visit.

 Sophie won't be able to visit kids until she's two years old and able to pass the therapy dog test but in the interim I will be posting her progress on this page.